Man caught traveling with more than 22 pounds of fentanyl

-ST. LOUIS — Federal prosecutors say a man was caught this week traveling with more than 22 pounds of the synthetic opioid fentanyl in one of the largest seizures of the highly potent drug in Missouri.
+Federal prosecutors say a man was caught this week traveling with more than 22 pounds (10 kilograms) of the synthetic opioid fentanyl in one of the largest seizures of the highly potent drug in Missouri.

-Daniel Cervantes Felix, 18, of Maricopa, Arizona, has been charged with possession with intent to distribute fentanyl.
-No lawyer is listed for him in online court files.

 A criminal complaint says investigators believe he was bringing the drug to New York when he was stopped Monday on Interstate 44.